 Let’s look at three best practices that can help foster a successful discovery phase.
 The first is to prioritize client and/or project needs.
-This helps to ensure that the team keeps their eyes on the prize and does everything with the end goal in mind.
+This helps to ensure that the team keeps their eyes on the prize and works collectively to deliver goals.

 The second is to create a timeline for the project.
 As the saying goes, a project will grow to fill time allotted — so having realistic but rigorous due dates is crucial to ensuring things move along apace.

 The third is to have regular check-ins with stakeholders throughout the process.
 Communication between teammates and stakeholders is crucial, with usually one point of communication on each end to make sure wires don’t get crossed.